MicrosoftDocs/azure-docs/articles/azure-functions/functions-networking-options.md

     :::image type="content" source="./media/functions-networking-options/vnet-int-add-vnet-function-app.png" alt-text="Select the VNet":::

     * The Functions Premium Plan only supports regional VNet integration.
 If the VNet is in the same region, either create a new subnet or select an empty pre-existing subnet.
     * To select a VNet in another region, you must have a VNet gateway provisioned with point to site enabled.
-This is only supported for Dedicated plans.
+VNet integration across regions is only supported for Dedicated plans.

 During the integration, your app is restarted.
 When integration is finished, you'll see details on the VNet you're integrated with.